Help us to continue making a difference in our comunity. Please make a donation to the Hartly Fire Company today.

 While the present station is located across the street from the old one (which has since been remodeled into a child day care), it is and always has been right in the heart of Hartly.
 There have been many different changes over the years, whether it be upgrading from some of the older apparatus to keep up with modern technology, or changing the leadership getting fresh minds and new ideas, there is always one thing in mind, our community’s safety.

-Even though the town of Hartly is rather small, our fire district is actually fairly large, 55 square miles.
+Even though the town of Hartly is rather small, our fire district is actually fairly large, 38 square miles to be exact.
 Sharing boarders with our neighbors of Camden (Sta.
 41), Cheswold (Sta.
 43), Clayton (Sta.
 45), Dover (Sta.
 46), Marydel (Sta.
 56), and Sudlersville MD (Queen Anne’s County Sta.
 6).
-We run around 200 fire alarms a year while the ambulance is constantly busy running 600-700 emergencies a year.
+Our total response area including our first due is around 180 square miles.
+We run around 300 fire alarms a year while the ambulance is constantly busy running 900 emergencies a year.

 Hartly Volunteer Fire Co currently consists of:

 - Two Engines (51-2 and 51-3)

 - Tanker 51-5